appserver-io/appserver/_posts/2015-02-02-naming-directory-basics.md

 categories: [Naming-Directory]
 ---

 Every container running in the application server has a internal registry, we call it Naming Directory.
 In Java this is called `Enterprise Naming Context` or in short `ENC`.
 The naming directory is something like an object store, the container registers references to its resources.
 Resources can be beans or contexts provided by an application.
-All that resources are registered in the `Naming Directory` which allows you the access them if needed.
+All that resources are registered in the `Naming-Directory` which allows you the access them if needed.

 ### Configure directories to be parsed